Lakshya-Kejriwal/Real-Time-Video-Stabilization/README.md

 - Change the parameters of Kalman Filter in `videostab.cpp`. (optional)
 - Give the path of your input file or webcam in `main.cpp`.
 - Run the program

-### License

-- For academic and non-commercial purposes only